-Grant receivables represent billed and unbilled amounts for services rendered prior to December 31, 2018, on contracts existing at year end.
-Contributions receivable represent contributions promised and pledged to the Organization, which contains at year end a \$200,000 donor restricted contribution.
+Grant receivables represent billed and unbilled amounts for services rendered prior to year end on contracts existing at year end.
+Contributions receivable represent contributions promised and pledged to the Organization.
 It is the policy of management to review the outstanding receivables at year end, as well as the bad debt write-offs experienced in the past, and establish an allowance for uncollectible amounts.
-The Organization has determined that amounts outstanding at December 31, 2018 are collectible and an allowance for uncollectible receivables was not deemed necessary.
+The Organization has determined that amounts outstanding at December 31, 2019 and 2018 are collectible and an allowance for uncollectible receivables was not deemed necessary.